What Is Crypto PR? Everything You Need to Know in 2026

 What Is Crypto PR?

-At our crypto marketing agency, we’ve worked with dozens of crypto projects, helping them tell their story, earn media credibility, and stay visible when it matters most.
+At our crypto marketing company, we’ve worked with dozens of crypto projects, helping them tell their story, earn media credibility, and stay visible when it matters most.
 Over the years, we’ve seen what works and what doesn’t in crypto PR.

 In this guide, we share those lessons, showing how PR in 2026 differs from traditional approaches, the types of campaigns that get results, and how to measure success at every stage.